-As of September 30, 2024, we had forward contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. Dollar.
+As of September 30, December 31, 2024, we had forward contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. Dollar.
 These contracts are expected to be settled through September 2025.
 For derivative instruments that are designated and qualify as cash flow hedges, we record the effective portion of the gain or loss on the derivative in accumulated other comprehensive income ("OCI") as a separate component of stockholders' equity and subsequently reclassify these amounts into earnings in the period during which the hedged sales of products are recognized.

 For foreign currency contracts designated as cash flow hedges, hedge effectiveness is measured using the spot rate.
 Changes in the spot-forward differential are excluded from the test of hedge effectiveness and are recorded currently in earnings as revenue.
 We measure effectiveness by comparing the cumulative change in the hedge contract with the cumulative change in the hedged item.
-No hedging relationships were terminated as a result of ineffective hedging for the three months ended September 30, 2024, and September 30, 2023.
+No hedging relationships were terminated as a result of ineffective hedging for the three and sixmonths ended September 30, December 31, 2024, and September 30, December 31, 2023.

 We monitor the probability of forecasted transactions as part of the hedge effectiveness testing on a quarterly basis.
-During the three months ended September 30, 2024, and September 30, 2023, we did not have any losses or gains related to the ineffective portion of our hedging instruments.
+During the three and sixmonths ended September 30, December 31, 2024, and September 30, December 31, 2023, we did not have any losses or gains related to the ineffective portion of our hedging instruments.

-As of September 30, 2024, the notional amounts of our foreign exchange contracts designated as cash flow hedges were approximately \$ 25.3 million (EUR 23.0 million).
-As of September 30, 2024, a net loss of approximately \$ 0.5 million, offset by approximately \$ 0.1 million of a deferred tax expense, related to derivative instruments designated as cash flow hedges was recorded in OCI.
+As of September 30, December 31, 2024, the notional amounts of our foreign exchange contracts designated as cash flow hedges were approximately \$25.3 million \$20.2 million (EUR 23.0 million 18.4 million).
+As of September 30, December 31, 2024, a net loss gain of approximately \$0.5 million \$0.6 million, offset by approximately \$0.1 million 0.1 million of a deferred tax expense, related to derivative instruments designated as cash flow hedges was recorded in OCI.
 It is expected that the entire amount will be reclassified into earnings in the next 12 months along with the earnings effects of the related forecasted transactions.

 For foreign currency contracts not designated as cash flow hedges, changes in the fair value of the hedge are recorded directly to foreign exchange gain or loss in other income in an effort to offset the change in valuation of the underlying hedged item.
-During the three months ended September 30, 2024, we entered into forward contracts in order to hedge foreign exchange risk associated with our lease liability at NAIE, which is denominated in Swiss Francs (CHF).
-As of September 30, 2024, the notional amounts of our foreign exchange contracts not designated as cash flow hedges were approximately \$12.2 million (CHF 10.3 million).
+During the three and sixmonths ended September 30, December 31, 2024, we entered into forward contracts in order to hedge foreign exchange risk associated with our lease liability at NAIE, which is denominated in Swiss Francs (CHF).
+As of September 30, December 31, 2024, the notional amounts of our foreign exchange contracts not designated as cash flow hedges were approximately \$12.2 million \$11.4 million (CHF 10.3 million 10.0 million).